What Are Backend Logs and Why Should Software Testers Care?

 Common reasons for logging include:

-Consider an e-commerce application where a customer reports being charged twice for a purchase.
+Consider an e-commerce application where the customer reports that they were charged twice for a purchase.

 Without logs, the team might struggle to determine what happened.